best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 [acceptance test driven development](https://en.wikipedia.org/wiki/Acceptance_test-driven_development) are extensions of TDD with a useful focus on user needs.

+## Modelling-relevant testing

+To ensure that model-relevant tests are conducted within the analysis, it is important to use data that is representative of real-world scenarios and free from biases.
+This involves selecting diverse datasets that reflect the variety of conditions the model will encounter in practice.
+Additionally, it is important to regularly update test data to capture any changes in the environment or user behaviour.

+### Acceptance testing
+Acceptance testing ensures that the model meets specified requirements and performs well in real-world scenarios.
+It verifies that the model's outputs align with business needs and user expectations.
+There are three types of acceptance testing:

+•	User Acceptance Testing (UAT): End-users test the system to ensure it meets their needs and provides accurate outputs.
+This involves real-world scenarios where users interact with the model and provide feedback on its performance.

+•	Business Acceptance Testing (BAT): Validates that the system meets business requirements and integrates well with existing workflows.
+This type of testing ensures that the model supports business processes and delivers value to the organization.

+•	Operational Acceptance Testing (OAT): Ensures the system is operationally ready, including backup, recovery, and maintenance.
+This involves testing the model's performance under different operational conditions to ensure it can handle various scenarios.

+### Defining and Using Appropriate Metrics

+Evaluating model performance using metrics is essential.
+You should choose metrics that align with the specific goals of the project and provide meaningful insights into the performance of the model in this context.
+It is important to select metrics that align with the specific goals of the project and provide meaningful insights into the model's performance.

+Use appropriate metrics to evaluate model performance.
+For example, precision and recall are well established measures for evaluating the performance of data linkage.
+The right metrics help assess the model's effectiveness in different scenarios.

+### Cross-Validation Techniques

+To ensure that the model generalises well to unseen data, techniques like k-fold cross-validation can be used.
+This method involves dividing the data into k subsets and training the model k times, each time using a different subset as the validation set and the remaining data as the training set.
+Cross-validation helps identify potential overfitting and ensures that the model performs consistently across different data subsets.

+### Stress Testing

+Stress testing evaluates how the model performs under extreme conditions or with noisy data.
+This helps identify the model's robustness and ability to handle unexpected inputs.
+Stress testing involves introducing variations or noise into the input data and observing how the model's outputs are affected.
+This type of testing is useful for understanding the model's limits and ensuring it can handle real-world challenges.

+### Sensitivity Analysis

+Sensitivity analysis tests how sensitive the model's outputs are to changes in input data or parameters.
+This analysis helps understand the model's behaviour and identify potential weaknesses.
+Sensitivity analysis involves systematically varying the input data or model parameters and measuring the impact on the model's outputs.
+This helps in identifying critical factors that influence the model's performance and making necessary adjustments.

+### Model Interpretability

+Implementing methods to make the model's outputs interpretable is essential for building trust with stakeholders.
+Techniques like SHAP (SHapley Additive exPlanations) values or LIME (Local Interpretable Model-agnostic Explanations) can help explain the model's decisions.
+These methods provide insights into how different features contribute to the model's outputs, making it easier for analysts and stakeholders to understand and trust the model's outputs.

+### Model Optimisation

+Optimisation is used to adjust adjusting the model's parameters to achieve the best overall performance.
+Continuous optimisation ensures that the model remains effective and efficient over time as inputs change.
+There are lots of techniques available to optimise performance.
+Most are designed to help find the best parameters for the model to enhance its accuracy and efficiency.

+Examples of optimisation techniques for machine learning include grid search and parameter tuning.
+Grid search involves systematically searching through a predefined set of hyperparameters, while hyperparameter tuning adjusts the model's parameters to achieve the best possible performance.

 ## Reduce repetition in test code (fixtures and parameterised tests)

 Where possible, reduce repetition in your tests.
 Tests are code too, so you should still [make this code reusable](functions).